Demo

 If you don’t have Yakut installed on your system yet, install it now by following its documentation.

 The commands shown later need to operate on the same network as the demo.
-Earlier we configured the demo to use Cyphal/UDP via 127.9.0.42.
+Earlier we configured the demo to use Cyphal/UDP via the localhost interface.
 So, for Yakut, we can export this configuration to let it run on the same network anonymously:

 To listen to the demo’s heartbeat and diagnostics,